Operation Frequent Wind: In popular culture

 On the afternoon of 29 April 1975, Hubert van Es, a Saigon-based photographer for United Press International, took the iconic photo of Operation Frequent Wind of an Air America UH-1 on a rooftop picking up Vietnamese evacuees.
 The building in the photo was the Pittman Apartment building at 22 Gia Long Street (now 22 Lý Tự Trọng Street), which was used as a residence by various embassy, CIA, and USAID employees.
 It has often been misidentified as the US Embassy.
 Hubert van Es' photo is frequently used in political cartoons commenting on US foreign policy.

 The second act of the stage musical Miss Saigon depicts events leading up to, and during Operation Frequent Wind, with the main protagonists (Chris and Kim) becoming separated as a result of the evacuation.
 Writer Claude-Michel Schönberg has acknowledged that the musical was inspired by pictures of the evacuation.
-Hugh van Es believed that Miss Saigon misappropriated his photo and considered legal action against the show, but decided against it.
+Hugh van Es believed that Miss Saigon misappropriated his photo and considered legal action against the show but decided against it.

 In The Simpsons at the end of Episode 16 of Season 6, "Bart vs. Australia", the Simpsons are evacuated from the American Embassy as angry Australians gather outside in a scene reminiscent of Hubert van Es's famous photo.
 Homer asks the helicopter pilot if they are being taken to an aircraft carrier and is told that "the closest vessel is the USS Walter Mondale.
 It's a laundry ship".

+The 2007 PBS documentary Oh, Saigon by DAO Compound evacuee, film director Doan Hoang, tells the story of her family's escape and resettlement.

+In 2010, under the direction of VADM Adam Robinson, then Surgeon General of the U.S. Navy, the Navy Medical Education and Training Command created a documentary entitled The Lucky Few: The Story of USS Kirk, Providing Humanitarian & Medical Care at Sea.
+It has since been translated into Vietnamese.

 The operation was the subject of the 2014 PBS documentary Last Days in Vietnam.